HoerTech-gGmbH/openMHA/COMPILATION.md

   - GNU Octave with the signal package and default-jre
   - liblo-dev
   - liblsl
+  - libeigen3-dev

 Octave and default-jre are not essential for building or running openMHA.
 The build process uses Octave + Java to run some tests after building openMHA.
 If Octave is not available, this test will fail, but the produced openMHA will still work.

+The optional libraries are needed to compile the openMHA plugins ac2lsl, ac2osc, osc2ac, and rohBeam.
+When these libraries are not available, then openMHA will be compiled without these plugins.

 ### Compilation